evakathie/ux-portfolio/projects/pattern-library.md

 <h3>Abstraction of the softwares patterns</h3>

-<p>The first step for actually creating the Pattern Library for Digitec GmbH was to thoroughly explore the products of the D3 product family and write down every recurring element.
+<p>The first step for actually creating the Pattern Library for <router-link to="/pages/company/digitec.html">Digitec GmbH</router-link> was to thoroughly explore the products of the D3 product family and write down every recurring element.
 While doing so I assessed all of them and asked myself: What task(s) does this component fulfill?
 Which problem is solved by it?
 While some Patterns were really obvious, like Buttons and Checkboxes, others where a little more hidden and this work of abstraction also showed some cases of several patters solving the same problem that should than be unified.</p>

 <p>During the process and since the Pattern Library is never fully finished also afterwards, there needed to be a guideline how to deal with candidates that might be added to the Pattern Library:</p>